 — Randy Gragg, The Oregonian

 — Eric Bartels, Portland Tribune

 The Gerding Theater at the Armory is available for performances, parties, meetings, presentations and community events.
 Contact us at 503-445-3824, or email firstname.lastname@example.org.

 Find out more about renting the Armory.

-On the first and third Saturdays of each month, the Gerding Theater at the Armory hosts FREE public tours.
+On the first and third Saturdays of each month during the regular performance season, the Gerding Theater at the Armory hosts FREE public tours.
 Get the full story of how the Armory Annex transformed from an 1891 military drilling site to public meeting space to beer storage facility to one of the world’s most sustainable performing arts centers.
 See the inner workings of Portland’s largest professional theater company, while learning about our one-of-a-kind LEED (Leadership in Energy and Environmental Design) Platinum facility.
 Tours are from noon to 1 p.m. and meet at the concierge desk inside the lobby of the building.